myname182/app/docs/backlog.md

-#Product Backlog
+#Product Backlog (all features require tests around them)

-* Implement an IMatchAType that we can use for type matching with factories
+* Add an extension method to string called format_using, that allows us to string format in a left to right style ex: "{0} items".format_using(1)